aiven/devportal/docs/products/kafka/kafka-connect/howto/mqtt-sink-connector.rst

 Prerequisites
 -------------

-To set up a MQTT sink connector, you need an Aiven for Apache Kafka service :doc:`with Kafka Connect enabled <enable-connect>` or a :ref:`dedicated Aiven for Apache Kafka Connect cluster <apache_kafka_connect_dedicated_cluster>`.
+To set up an MQTT sink connector, you need an Aiven for Apache Kafka service :doc:`with Kafka Connect enabled <enable-connect>` or a :ref:`dedicated Aiven for Apache Kafka Connect cluster <apache_kafka_connect_dedicated_cluster>`.

 ..
 Tip::